AakashVats15/Stochastic-Price-Simulator-with-Multiple-Noise-Models/README.md

 The goal of this project is to provide a research‑grade, modular, and extensible foundation for exploring stochastic processes in quantitative finance — bridging theory, simulation, and visualization in a single, well‑structured codebase.

-# Stochastic-Price-Simulator-with-Multiple-Noise-Models
-*A modular simulation engine for generating synthetic financial price series using multiple stochastic processes.*

 This repository implements a stochastic price simulation framework used to study financial time‑series behavior under different noise and diffusion assumptions.
 It includes: